 C-1408: Wage Services for Work Experience through WorkQuest

-is a private, nonprofit corporation that links Texans with disabilities to meaningful employment opportunities, improving quality of life for thousands of individuals across the state.
+WorkQuest is a private, nonprofit corporation that links Texans with disabilities to meaningful employment opportunities, improving quality of life for thousands of individuals across the state.
 TWC has entered into a contract with WorkQuest to provide Wage Services for VR customers.
 Wage services allows VR to pay a customer's wages when he or she is participating in a work experience service.
 Wage services includes gross earnings, worker compensation and associated costs including payroll processing, payroll reporting, and other payroll processing functions.

 Work experience services are intended to be short-term (12 weeks or fewer) and part-time, see VRSM C-421: Work Experience Services for additional information.